alQemist/d3-erd/README.md

 The Data Dictionary was used as the source of data driving the ERD.
 Whatever the data source the model should be as follows:

 	   entity:      name of entity (can be singular or plural)

 	   entity_key:  singular name of entity  (must be singular as its used to create the relationships)

 	   entity_id:   unique entity id

 	   fixed_x:     x position as a decimal (percentage),

 	   fixed_y:     y position as a decimal (percentage),

 	   physical:    boolean indicator that data is physical or not,

 	   status":     boolean indicator that entity is approved for release,

 	   description: description of the data used for tooltips,

-   items:       array of columns under each entity with these elements
+	   items:       array of columns under each entity with these elements delimited by ":"

                 status:boolean indicator that data is approved for release,